-Humbercrest P.S., located west of Jane Street, just north of Bloor, in Toronto, is a large, dual-track Junior Kindergarten to Grade 8 school that services approximately 700 students.
-It is a great place to be and learn!
+Humbercrest Public School is located west of Jane Street, just north of Bloor, in Toronto.
+We are a large, dual-track Junior Kindergarten to Grade 8 school that services over 600 students.

-High standards of academic excellence and personal behaviour ensure that all of our students learn to their fullest potential, in a safe and nurturing environment.
-Enriching programs in Music, Athletics, Science and Technology, and Environmental Studies compliment the Provincial Curriculum.
-The school features an updated computer lab, an air-conditioned library on the upper level and two separate gymnasiums.
-The recently reopened Design and Technology area will further enrich our learning focus on Global Competencies and on Science, Technology, Engineering and Math (STEM).
+Our focus is to provide engaging learning environments that provide multiple opportunities for academic excellence through inquiry-based learning.
+Students are provided with assignments that are meaningful and current as we empower them to be leaders of tomorrow.
+We are proud of the enriching programs we offer in Music, Athletics and Science and Technology which complement the Provincial Curriculum.
+The school features include Chromebooks and iPads, an air-conditioned library on the upper level and two separate gymnasiums.
+We recently reopened olur Design and Technology area to further enrich our learning focus on Global Competencies and on Science, Technology, Engineering and Math (STEM).

 As a school community, we are currently working through our three main goals in Equity, Achievement and Wellbeing.
 We believe that our programming must consider these three important components in order for every student to experience success, both personally and academically.
-Our goals, although fluid in order to be responsive to student needs, are shared below:
+Our goals are fluid and shared below:

 Equity: Staff will critically reflect on their lived experiences and their power and privilege in order to develop practices that are inclusive and reflective of ALL our students’ identities, thereby increasing student engagement, achievement and wellbeing.